Emperor Kōtoku: Traditional narrative

-In 645 he created a new city in the area called Naniwa, and moved the capital from Yamato Province to this new city (see Nara).
-The new capital had a sea port and was good for foreign trade and diplomatic activities.
-In 653 Kōtoku sent an embassy to the court of the Tang dynasty in China, but some of the ships were lost en route.
+In 645, he created a new city in the area called Naniwa, and moved the capital from Yamato Province to this new city (see Nara).
+The new capital had a seaport and was good for foreign trade and diplomatic activities.
+In 653, Kōtoku sent an envoy to the court of the Tang dynasty in China, but some of the ships were lost en route.

 Naka no Ōe held the rank of crown prince and was the de facto leader of the government.
 In 653 Naka no Ōe proposed to move the capital again to Yamato province.
 Kōtoku denied.
 Naka no Ōe ignored the emperor's policy and moved to the former province.
 Many courtiers of the court, including Empress Hashihito, followed him.
 Kōtoku was left in the palace.
 In the next year he died of an illness.
 After his death, Naka would not ascend to the throne.
 Instead, his mother and the sister of Kōtoku, the former Empress Kogyoku, ascended to the throne under another name, Empress Saimei.

 He enacted the Taika Reform edicts.
 The system of hasshō kyakkan (eight ministries and a hundred offices) was first established during the reign of Emperor Kōtoku.

 The actual site of Kōtoku's grave is known.
 This emperor is traditionally venerated at a memorial Shinto shrine (misasagi) at Osaka.
 The Imperial Household Agency designates this location as Kōtoku's mausoleum.
 It is formally named Ōsaka-no-shinaga no misasagi.

+Traditionally the monk Hōdō, was born in today India, and traveled to Japan via Tang China and the Baekje kingdom in Korea.
+Hōdō cured an illness of the Emperor Kōtoku (596 – 654 AD), who then sent the monk to establish numerous Buddhist temples.
+According to legend Hōdō founded Tenjō-ji in 646 (AD).
+The monk is worshipped in the Gion faith.